Medical Doctor CV Examples & Templates

 2. Practice at home.

-Get ready for your interview by researching the most commonly asked questions in an interview.
+Get ready for your interview by researching the most commonly asked behavioral interview questions.
 For example:

 3. Prepare questions for your interview.

-Asking questions at the end of your interview not only helps you clear up any concerns, it also shows your enthusiasm for the role.
+Asking questions at the end of your interview not only helps you clarify any concerns, but it also shows your enthusiasm for the role.
 Prepare at least three questions to impress the recruiter.

 Here are a few examples of questions to get you started: